- D+49 211 3678 7269

-Alessandro De Nicola is member of Orrick's Global Board of Directors.
-He is Senior Partner of the Italian offices in Milan and Rome, member of the European Supervisory Committee and member of the firm's Global Leadership Team.
+Alessandro De Nicola is member of Orrick's Global Board of Directors and European Management Board.
+He is Senior Partner of the Italian offices in Milan and Rome, and has acted as European Corporate Group Leader.

 Alessandro has extensive experience in commercial and corporate law, M&A, competition law and corporate governance.
 He has worked on complex domestic and cross-border corporate transactions including acquisitions and corporate restructurings for some of the most important players in the market.
 He leads extensive corporate governance projects with a particular focus on Legislative Decree 231.

-Alessandro has pleaded in front of the Italian Antitrust Authority (AGCOM), Consob (the public authority responsible for regulating the Italian securities market) and civil and administrative courts.
+Alessandro has pleaded in front of the Italian Antitrust Authority (AGCOM), Consob (the public authority responsible for regulating the Italian securities market), ECB (European Central Bank), Bank of Italy and civil and administrative courts.

 Marco Dell'Antonia, a partner in the Milan office, is a member of the European Corporate Group.
 Marco has a specific experience in local and cross-border M&A transactions, commercial contracts, general corporate and corporate governance.